Deferment, Forbearance and Default

 If you’re temporarily unable to meet your repayment schedule, but you’re not eligible for a deferment, your lender might grant you forbearance for a limited and specified period.
 During forbearance, your payments are postponed or reduced.
 Whether your loans are subsidized or unsubsidized, you’ll be charged interest during a period of forbearance.
 If you don’t pay the interest as it accrues, it will be capitalized.

-Being in default is failing to make payments on your student loan according to the terms of your promissory note, the binding legal document you signed at the time you took out your loan.
+Being in default is failing to make payments on your student loan according to the terms of your promissory note.
 The financial institution that made or owns your loan, your loan guarantor, and the federal government may take action to recover the money you owe.
 Here are some consequences of default:

 - National credit bureaus can be notified of your default, which will harm your credit rating, making it hard to buy a car or a house.